 (1) The Universal Base Shelf Prospectus allows Hydro One to offer, from time to time in one or more public offerings, up to \$4.0 billion of debt, equity or other securities, or any combination thereof, during the 25-month period ending on July 18, 2020.
-At June 30, 2020, no securities have been issued under the Universal Base Shelf Prospectus.
+At March 31, 2020, no securities have been issued under the Universal Base Shelf Prospectus.
 Hydro One Limited filed the Universal Base Shelf Prospectus to provide the Company with financing flexibility going forward.
-The Company plans to file a new Universal Base Shelf Prospectus in the third quarter of 2020.

-(2) A Medium Term Note Program prospectus was filed in April 2020, which has a maximum authorized principal amount of notes issuable of \$4.0 billion until May 2022.
-At June 30, 2020, \$4.0 billion remained available for issuance under this Medium Term Note Program prospectus.
+(2) A new Medium Term Note Program prospectus was filed in April 2020, which has a maximum authorized principal amount of notes issuable of \$4.0 billion until May 2022.